Coronavirus Update and Travel Information

 Temporary Closing of Area Attractions and Events

-Niagara Falls State Park is open to view Niagara Falls.
+Niagara Falls State Park is open to view Niagara Falls only and walk around.
 All parking fees are currently waived at state, local and county parks in New York State.
 If you do plan on visiting, it should be for a healthy nature break only and maintain a distance of 6 feet from others.
 Avoid crowds and groups; if crowds form, choose a different park, trail, or return another date/time.

 Several Niagara Falls USA attractions and events are either temporarily closed or postponed.
 If you are currently in the destination or planning for future travels, we strongly advise you to contact the business and/or organization directly for the most up-to-date information.